shnhj/building/ontology/Weather_Ontology.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- WeatherCondition
 	- WeatherPhenomenon
 	- Humidity
 	- SolarIrradiance